LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

                         when it encounters a pipeline created without cache.
 This option can be used in coordination with `--save-pipeline-cache` and `--load-pipeline-cache`.
+  --quit-after-frame
+              Specify a frame after which replay will terminate.
 ```

 ### Key Controls